Bacteria in Teeth Kids: How Parents Can Pass Harmful Oral Bacteria

 Severe gum disease, also known as periodontitis, is a chronic inflammation of the periodontium, the soft tissues in the mouth that support the teeth and the underlying bone structure that holds everything in position.
 The disease is caused by a bacterial infection.
 Symptoms including bleeding gums and swollen and sensitive gum tissue.
 In extreme cases, the infection causes teeth to begin moving and shifting in the mouth, with eventual tooth loss the outcome.

 If the bacteria responsible for gum disease enters a patient’s bloodstream, the bacteria may travel to other points of the body and cause inflammation.
+These bacteria can lead to infections, especially in individuals with weakened immune systems due to other medical conditions.
 Inflammation that takes roots in the heart or brain can lead to the development of heart disease or stroke.

 Reducing the risk of periodontitis requires receiving dental care at our family dentistry in McKinney, TX.
 During visits, patients will receive a cleaning of the pockets along the gum line where harmful oral bacteria may buildup and contribute to the development of gum disease.